cubiq/ComfyUI_IPAdapter_plus/README.md

 You can rename them to something easier to remember or put them into a sub-directory.

 **Note:** the image encoders are actually [ViT-H](https://huggingface.co/laion/CLIP-ViT-H-14-laion2B-s32B-b79K) and [ViT-bigG](https://huggingface.co/laion/CLIP-ViT-bigG-14-laion2B-39B-b160k) (used only for one SDXL model).
 You probably already have them.

+For **FaceID** you need:
+- The [main SD1.5 model](https://huggingface.co/h94/IP-Adapter-FaceID/resolve/main/ip-adapter-faceid_sd15.bin) to be placed into the ipadapter models directory.
+- The [Lora](https://huggingface.co/h94/IP-Adapter-FaceID/resolve/main/ip-adapter-faceid_sd15_lora.safetensors) to be planced into `ComfyUI/models/loras/` directory.

+**Note:** FaceID requires `insightface` and `onnxruntime` (you probably have the latter installer already) that you need to install inside your ComfyUI environment with `pip`.
+This is not a mandatory requirement, the extension will still work, just without FaceID support.

 ## How to